Witness to War Project

 This project ran from May 2018 and concluded in May 2019.
 Please contact STARTTS if you have any questions.

-The Witness to War Project supports individuals and families who have been directly exposed to or impacted by overseas conflicts and experiencing negative consequences.
-The project is an information and referral support service that assists people to access and navigate the existing service system.
-In addition, we provide information and training to increase the understanding of service providers, organisations and communities of the impact of overseas conflicts and to enhance their capacity in working with individuals and families.
+The Witness to War Project supported individuals and families who have been directly exposed to or impacted by overseas conflicts and experiencing negative consequences.
+The project was an information and referral support service that assisted people to access and navigate the existing service system.
+In addition, we provided information and training to increase the understanding of service providers, organisations and communities of the impact of overseas conflicts and to enhance their capacity in working with individuals and families.

-Persons eligible for Witness to War include individuals and families who:
+Persons eligible for Witness to War included individuals and families who: